mzupan/nagios-plugin-mongodb/README.md

     use                 generic-service
     hostgroup_name          Mongo Servers
     service_description     Mongo Flush Average
-    check_command           check_mongodb!flushing!100!200
+    check_command           check_mongodb!flushing!27017!100!200
 }
 </code></pre>

-#### Check status of mongodb
+#### Check status of mongodb replicaset
-This is a test taht will check the status of nodes within a replset.
+This is a test that will check the status of nodes within a replicaset.
 Depending which status it is it sends a waring during status 0, 3 and 5, critical if the status is 4, 6 or 8 and a ok with status 1, 2 and 7.

 <pre><code>
 define service {
       use                     generic-service
-      host_name               Mongo Servers
+      hostgroup_name          Mongo Servers
       service_description     MongoDB state
       check_command           check_mongodb!replset_state!27017
 }